-Health and Safety: Our health and safety programs are industry leading and resulted in several company records in 2020.
+Health and Safety: Our health and safety programs are industry leading and resulted in several company records in 2021.
 We require each of our locations to perform regular safety audits to ensure proper safety policies, program procedures, analyses and trainings are in place.
 In addition, we receive regular visits from inspectors on behalf of the U.S. Mine Safety and Health Administration ("MSHA") and the U.S. Occupational Safety and Health Act ("OSHA").
 We utilize a mixture of leading and lagging indicators to assess the health and safety performance of our operations.
 Lagging indicators include the OSHA Total Recordable Incident Rate ("TRIR") and the Lost Time (or Lost Workday) Incident Rate ("LTIR") based upon the number of incidents per 200,000 work hours.
 Leading indicators include reporting and closure of all near miss events and Environmental, Health and Safety ("EHS") coaching and engagement conversations.
-In 2020 we had a TRIR of 0.77, a LTIR of 0.11 and zero work-related fatalities.
+In 2021, we had a TRIR of 0.67, a LTIR of 0.10 and zero work-related fatalities.

-COVID-19 Response: In 2020, our Board of Directors requested regular updates on our response to the COVID-19 pandemic.
-We instituted a number of protective measures in response to the COVID-19 outbreak, including eliminating all but essential third-party access to our facilities, encouraging employees to work from home to the extent their job function enables them to do so, encouraging the use of virtual employee meetings, implementing social distancing measures for those employees associated with our mining operations, and implementing other procedures in an effort to reduce the need for our truck drivers to exit their vehicles.
-This resulted in confirmed cases of COVID-19 at U.S. Silica remaining below the national average, and none of the confirmed cases among our employees in 2020 were attributed to transmission at work.
+COVID-19 Response: Beginning in 2020, our Board of Directors requested regular updates on our response to the COVID-19 pandemic.
+During 2020, we instituted a number of protective measures in response to the COVID-19 outbreak, including eliminating all but essential third-party access to our facilities, encouraging employees to work from home to the extent their job function enables them to do so, encouraging the use of virtual employee meetings, implementing social distancing measures for those employees associated with our mining operations, and implementing other procedures in an effort to reduce the need for our truck drivers to exit their vehicles.
+These protective measures continued throughout 2021.
+This resulted in confirmed cases of COVID-19 at U.S. Silica remaining below the national average, and none of the confirmed cases among our employees in 2021 were attributed to transmission at work.